-Testing The parts of the Doping Control process involving test distribution planning, Sample collection, Sample handling, and Sample transport to the laboratory.
-Trafficking Selling, giving, transporting, sending, delivering or distributing (or Possessing for any such purpose) a Prohibited Substance or Prohibited Method (either physically or by any electronic or other means) by an Athlete, Athlete Support Person or any other Person subject to the jurisdiction of an Anti-Doping Organization to any third party; provided, however, this definition shall not include the actions of "bona fide" medical personnel involving a Prohibited Substance used for genuine and legal therapeutic purposes or other acceptable justification, and shall not include actions involving Prohibited Substances which are not prohibited in Out-of-Competition Testing unless the circumstances as a whole demonstrate such Prohibited Substances are not intended for genuine and legal therapeutic purposes or are intended to enhance sport performance.
-TUE Therapeutic Use Exemption, as described in Regulation 21.4.4 TUE Committee A committee of the World Sailing Medical Commission responsible for evaluating requests for TUEs, as described in Regulation 21.4.
-UNESCO Convention The International Convention against Doping in Sport adopted by the 33 rd session of the UNESCO General Conference on 19 October, 2005 including any and all amendments adopted by the States Parties to the Convention and the Conference of Parties to the International Convention against Doping in Sport Use The utilization, application, ingestion, injection or consumption by any means whatsoever of any Prohibited Substance or Prohibited Method .
-WADA The World Anti-Doping Agency
+Testing: The parts of the Doping Control process involving test distribution planning, Sample collection, Sample handling, and Sample transport to the laboratory.

+Trafficking: Selling, giving, transporting, sending, delivering or distributing (or Possessing for any such purpose) a Prohibited Substance or Prohibited Method (either physically or by any electronic or other means) by an Athlete, Athlete Support Person or any other Person subject to the jurisdiction of an Anti-Doping Organization to any third party; provided, however, this definition shall not include the actions of "bona fide" medical personnel involving a Prohibited Substance used for genuine and legal therapeutic purposes or other acceptable justification, and shall not include actions involving Prohibited Substances which are not prohibited in Out-of-Competition Testing unless the circumstances as a whole demonstrate such Prohibited Substances are not intended for genuine and legal therapeutic purposes or are intended to enhance sport performance.

+TUE: Therapeutic Use Exemption, as described in Regulation 21.4.4.

+TUE Committee: A Committee of the ISAF Medical Commission responsible for evaluating requests for TUEs, as described in Regulation 21.4.

+UNESCO Convention: The International Convention against Doping in Sport adopted by the 33rd session of the UNESCO General Conference on 19 October, 2005 including any and all amendments adopted by the States Parties to the Convention and the Conference of Parties to the International Convention against Doping in Sport.

+Use: The utilization, application, injection or consumption by any means whatsoever of any Prohibited Substance or Prohibited Method.

+WADA: The World Anti-Doping Agency

-21.1 Definition of Doping
+Definition of Doping